robtaussig/React-WASM-boilerplate/README.md

 ```

 ## Writing Rust code
 With the code below, wasm.greet will be available in javascript.
+All changes must be compiled with `npm run build-wasm` before reflecting in the client.

 ```
 //wasm/src/lib